crazyhouse33/auto-CMake/README.md

 The dev folder contain my githook based local continious integration tool.
 If you share the hooks with the script in .git-hooks, the scripts will be firing at specified events.

 # Got you
 2. You need to prevent CMake targets name collision.
-This mean for exemple that entries should have a different names, even across rings
+This mean for exemple that entries should have a different names, even across rings, but also that you cant use allready automatically defined targets.
+In particular, dont name an entry test.c, or you will run into really wierd bugs.

 # TODO